Implementing Optimistic Concurrency with SQL Timestamps

 }

-Now save your ProductsBLL.cs file and build the project.
+file and build the project.
 Fix any errors before continuing onto step 5.

 Step 5: Configuring your ObjectDataSource and GridView for Deleting Rows